Arkansas–LSU football rivalry

 The Arkansas–LSU football rivalry, formally known as the Battle for the Boot but more recently sometimes informally called the Battle for the Golden Boot, is an American college football rivalry between the Razorbacks of the University of Arkansas and Tigers of Louisiana State University.
 The first game between the Razorbacks and Tigers was played in 1901.
 With the admission of Arkansas as a member of the Southeastern Conference (SEC) in 1992, the rivalry became an annual game between these members of the SEC Western Division.
 "The Boot" trophy was first awarded to the game's winner in 1996.
+Like many rivalry games, the game is played during the final week of the college football season.

-The game was usually played on the Friday after Thanksgiving, but this changed in the 2014 season when Texas A&M was scheduled to play LSU on Thanksgiving.
-Arkansas is now scheduled to play Missouri during the Thanksgiving holiday weekend.
+The game was traditionally played on the Friday after Thanksgiving, but this changed in the 2014 season when Texas A&M was scheduled to play LSU on Thanksgiving, while Arkansas was scheduled to play Missouri during rivalry week.
+In 2026, the game will return to Thanksgiving rivalry week for the first time since 2014, though on Saturday instead of Friday.

 History

 Pre-Boot era

 Arkansas and LSU began playing each other in 1901, with LSU claiming a 15–0 victory in Baton Rouge, Louisiana.
 Between 1906 and 1936 (with the exception of 1918, when LSU did not field a team due to World War I) and again 1953 and 1956, the two teams played each other during regular seasons on a yearly basis.
 With the annual LSU–Tulane game being suspended at times during the first decade of the twentieth century, the Arkansas–LSU series occasionally moved into its season finale slot (foreshadowing what would again happen starting in 1992).
 From 1913 to 1936, the two teams also played each other in the State Fair Classic, until Arkansas canceled its future appearances after dropping seven straight contests to LSU.
 After the 1914 season, Arkansas and LSU were invited to join the new Southwest Conference, but LSU declined.
 In 1924, the two schools became the first future SEC rivals to play for a trophy, as part of the dedication of Shreveport's new State Fair Stadium.
 In 1935, LSU purchased Sheik, its first live royal bengal tiger from the Little Rock Zoo and formally installed him as Mike I at the State Fair Classic against Arkansas the next year.
 In addition, the two teams played each other at the end of the regular season in the Cotton Bowl Classic twice, on New Year's Day of 1947 and 1966.

 In 1992, LSU and Arkansas resumed their annual rivalry when Arkansas joined the Southeastern Conference after leaving the SWC.
 The teams played each other four times in the conference before the introduction of The Boot trophy in 1996.
 The Razorbacks won 30–6 in 1992—their first win in the series since 1929—and 42–24 in 1993, while the Tigers prevailed 30–12 in 1994 and 28–0 in 1995.